 The house where he stayed whilst in Vianden is now a museum dedicated to the great author.
 Here you can find manuscripts, sketches penned by the author himself and plenty of other history, just waiting to be discovered.
 The address for the Victor Hugo House is Musée littéraire Victor Hugo, 37, rue de la Gare.

-Getting around Vianden
+How to get around Vianden

 I’ve always said that one of the best ways to see a city or town is from above… And Vianden is no exception!
 If you don’t feel like hiking up to where the chairlift ends (and I don’t blame you, the hike is rocky and strenuous), then taking the chairlift up to the top is a great alternative.